The conversation

 Gathering insights

-The consultation ran from 21 February to 31 March 2024 and was made up of a broad range of face-to-face and digital activities to engage our diverse community including residents, business owners, workers, students and visitors.
+The consultation ran from 21 February to 31 March 2024.
+We conducted a broad range of face-to-face and digital activities to engage our diverse community — including residents, business owners, workers, students and visitors.

-Feedback was collected online and in person with hard copy surveys and small group workshop discussions.
+We collected feedback through digital and in-person surveys and small group workshop discussions.

 Our consultation activities